-Staff told us that leaders at all levels were visible and approachable.
+Leaders at all levels were visible and approachable.
 They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership.

 The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.